 Meta's Open Weights Flagship

 Meta's Llama series has done more to democratize AI than any other single release effort.
-When Llama 1 leaked in 2023, it sparked a Cambrian explosion of fine-tunes, tooling, and local inference infrastructure.
-When Llama 2 released with an actual permissive license, it gave enterprises a legal path to deploy open models commercially.
-Llama 3 was the first release that put open weights legitimately in the same tier as GPT-3.5 for most practical tasks.
-Llama 4, released in late 2025, is the model that makes the frontier-proprietary advantage genuinely narrow for the first time.
+When Llama 1 leaked in 2023, it sparked an explosion of fine-tunes, tooling, and local inference infrastructure.
+Llama 2 gave enterprises a legal commercial path.
+Llama 3 matched GPT-3.5 on most practical tasks.
+Llama 4, released April 2025, is the first open model that genuinely narrows the frontier-proprietary gap.

 Llama 4 Key Facts